danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This can be achieved using the “make xy limits relative to particle”
-option in the l)imits menu.
+option in the :ref:`sec:menu-l`.
 For example, to track the first sink
 particle we would proceed as follows:

 ::